-Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of neural system, especially in infants and children.
+Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of the neural system, especially in infants and children.

-In adults, regular consumption of two servings per week of oily fish has been found to have beneficial effect on heart.
+In adults, regular consumption of two servings per week of oily fish has been found to have a beneficial effect on the heart.
 In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

 100 g hold 192 IU of vitamin-D; about 48% of daily recommended intake.
-Vitamin D plays an important role in the calcium metabolism and offers protection from cancers.
+Vitamin D plays an important role in calcium metabolism and offers protection from cancers.

 Sardine is low in mercury content.
 Food and Drug Administration (FDA) recommend that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.

 Moreover, they are quintessential source of bone minerals including calcium, phosphorus, and magnesium.
 In this marine fish, the other trace elements commonly found are selenium and iodine.

 Sardines perish quickly if not processed and stored adequately.
 Just like anchovies and other small pelagic fish, fresh sardines often sold from coastal fishermen who sell them soon after catching them from the ocean.